CCTV security cameras can act as a powerful deterrent against burglars and other intruders.

 Night vision lenses

 A night vision camera uses infrared detection technology to 'see' movement in poorly lit areas.
 The price of this technology has dropped in recent years, and it is now quite affordable.
 The primary value is in being able to capture clear images at night or in poorly lit environments.
-Again, the positioning and lines of sight are crucial for effective security with these types of camera.
+Again, the positioning and lines of sight are crucial for adequate security with these types of camera.

 Outdoor CCTV cameras